 Before you even write your newsletter content, have your reader in mind.
 Figure out what they need and how your email can fulfill that need.
 You can even make them realize they need something they didn’t need before.
 Keep that need in mind when you craft your subject line and call-to-action.

-Know your competitor and their strategies
+Know your competitor and their email marketing strategies.

 Along the same lines, monitor what your competitors are doing.
 How are they trying to win over your audience?
 You probably don’t have time to subscribe to all of your competitors’ emails, but fortunately, Mailcharts will distill those insights for you.